 Please note that the obtaining and checking of references is a vital part of safer recruitment for staff and regular volunteers.
 However, it is not a statutory requirement to record this on the Single Central Record but we have included a references column on our templates.

-There is no requirement on schools to obtain references for Governors.

 Disqualification under the Childcare Act 2006

 The Regulations are relevant to schools and nurseries who provide education up to and including the age of 5 and childcare to children under the age of 8.
 Relevant schools are required to determine who within their setting is covered by the Regulations and the date that information about disqualification was provided.
-As Ofsted may request information regarding disqualification checks in relevant settings, it is recommended that schools record this on their single central record.
+As Ofsted may request information regarding disqualification checks in relevant settings, it is recommended that schools/Trusts record this on their single central record.

 The Regulations will not apply to Junior or Secondary schools unless there is childcare provision on site for children under the age of 8 run either by the school or by an independent provider.